mckinnondave/mckinnondave/README.md

 I am a full-stack developer, coming from a 9 year background in aviation.
 I enjoyed flying, but found a passion for code.

-- 🔭 I’m currently working on personal projects to further develop my skills.
+- 🔭 I’m currently working on a Data Structures + Algorithms course on Udemy.
-- 🌱 I’m currently learning as much as I can about React!
+- 🌱 I’m also currently learning as much as I can about React!

 If you have a minute, check out my [portfolio](https://mckinnondave.github.io/)!